developer051/hello-git/README.md

-# hello-git
+# hello-gitHub
 first time to used Git
+print("Hello world")